izumi0uu/cygnus/apps/api/docs/ENVIRONMENT.md

 # Environment Configuration Guide

-This document explains how to configure environment variables for the Cygnus NestJS backend.
+This document explains how to configure environment variables for the Cygnus API Service.

 ## Quick Start